We’ve not had medical coverage for about 7 years.

 Check out her post.
 I found it on Survival Mom’s List of Lists.

-She has a ton of great resources.
+She has a ton of great resources to know more about it.
 Grab a cup of coffee and get reading!

 My daughter, April, and I are looking into essential oils for our family.
 So far I’ve used peppermint and lavender with fairly good results.
 I’ve always had issues with sleeping, so the lavender has helped me achieve and stay in REM sleep.
 The jury is still out on the peppermint – I think I’m allergic to dogs – since I’ve moved into my new house I’ve struggled with a stuffy nose.
 I need to look more into what essential oils to use for allergies.
 Have you used essential oils?
 What’s your take on them?